-Following the passing of the Bill, the Authority may be required by the Minister to channel part of its fines revenue collected in the past to the Government Consolidated Fund.
-Under Section 3 of the Statutory Corporation (Contribution to Consolidated Fund) Act, the Minister may, by notice in writing, require any specified statutory corporation to pay into the Consolidated Fund within the period specified in the notice the whole or part of the amount in the funds of that statutory corporation which, in the opinion of the Minister, is not required for performing its functions and duties.
-The estimated amount to be paid into the Consolidated Fund is S\$28 million.
+Following this, the Authority may be required by the Minister to channel part of its fines revenue collected in the past to the Government Consolidated Fund.
+Under Section 3 of the Statutory Corporation (Contribution to Consolidated Fund) Act (Cap.
+319A, 2004 Revised Edition), the Minister may, by notice in writing, require any specified statutory corporation to pay into the Consolidated Fund within the period specified in the notice the whole or part of the amount in the funds of that statutory corporation which, in the opinion of the Minister, is not required for performing its functions and duties.
+The estimated amount to be paid into the Consolidated Fund is S\$33 million.

-26. COMPARATIVES
+25. COMPARATIVES